 In 1888, Auclert, who had opposed marriage, gave up her opposition to it and married a long-time supporter named Antonin Lévrier.
 He was a lawyer and justice of the peace.
-Many comments were made about her marriage to Lévrier, including the following by one newspaper:
+Many comments were made about her marriage to Lévrier, including the following by the Aberdeen Evening Express:

 “Considerable surprise has been expressed owing to the intention of Mddle.
 Hubertine Auclert, the great female champion of the ‘rights’ of her sex, to get married, and to walk no longer ‘in maiden meditation, fancy free.’
 For ten years this lady has been fighting for Women’s Rights.”

 Auclert kept her newspaper La Citoyenne going until 1891, but then she ran out of money and closed it.
 Around this time, Lévrier and Auclert also moved to Algeria because he had accepted a judicial appointment.
 While in Algeria, Auclert studied, recorded, and wrote about the daily lives of Arab women.

 When Lévrier died in 1892, Auclert returned to Paris and rebuilt her newspaper and her Suffrage des femmes, which remained a small group.
 At this time, the term “feminism” that had been first coined by Charles Fourier and introduced by Auclert into the English language, was now taking on a large-scale meaning in that it became more commonly known as the “feminist movement.”

 Auclert was always on the lookout for women’s equality.
 One controversy that erupted over women and equality involved the guillotine.
 It had long been a French policy not to inflict capital punishment on women, and French suffragists began to demand that women be allowed the right to be guillotined when sentenced to death.
 Auclert supported this stance and wrote, “Both sexes must be equal before the ballot box — and before the guillotine.”